Exploring unsupervised top tagging using Bayesian inference: Introduction

 In this manuscript we focus on exploring other unsupervised alternatives, by means of Bayesian inference over a mixture model \cite{Bishop} to simultaneously learn about top and QCD jet features, estimate the mixture fractions in a given sample, and create a top-tagging algorithm.
 Bayesian techniques are based in designing a Probability Density Function (PDF) from which one assumes that the data is sampled, and then, using the measured data, a probability distribution for the parameters of said PDF is inferred.
 The advantage comes from using robust knowledge to construct the PDF and leaving the unknowns as random variables whose distribution is to be inferred.
 A mixture model considers the particular case where each jet belongs to a given class, which in this manuscript are either top or QCD jets.
 Mixture models have previously been applied in High Energy Physics for samples containing signal and background \cite{Alvarez:2021zje,Alvarez:2021hxu,Alvarez:2022kfr}.
 In designing the PDF that can distinguish top jets from QCD jets, one should use robust knowledge.
-Along this manuscript we exploit the fact that the top has a well known hadronic decay to three particles, $t \to W b \to j j b$.
-We work within two different frameworks, one of which appeals to a simple geometrical representation of the process whereas the other employs $N$-subjettiness \cite{Thaler:2010tr} observables.
-Implementing these techniques in such a way that the robust knowledge is used to determine the observable and the shape of its PDF, while the unknown parameters left to be inferred from the data, is part of the {\it art et m\'etiers} of a Bayesian inference framework, and it is what is pursued in the next Sections.
+The use of mixed membership models such as LDA and mixture models for LHC physics is part of a surge of generative modelling of LHC phenomenology.
+However, they are of a different nature than most current implementations of generative networks which are based on variations of Autoencoders (see e.g. ~\cite{Buhmann:2021lxj,Dillon:2021nxw,Butter:2020tvl,Dillon:2022mkq,Diefenbacher:2023vsw}), Generative Adversarial Networks (see e.g. ~\cite{Butter:2020tvl,Paganini:2017dwg}), Normalizing Flows (see e.g. ~\cite{Diefenbacher:2023vsw,Bellagente:2021yyh,Krause:2021ilc,Krause:2021wez}), Conditional Invertible Neural Networks (see e.g. ~\cite{Butter:2020tvl,Bellagente:2021yyh,Butter:2021csz}) or even Diffusion models~\cite{Mikuni:2022xry}.
+These usually either build surrogate models for simulators, which we wish to ignore in this work, or cannot accommodate the multi-class nature of the underlying probability distribution.
+The most noticeable exception is Ref.~\cite{Dillon:2021nxw} where the authors explore different latent space prior possibilities, one of them being a gaussian mixture model.
+However, in that work they are not able to match one-to-one the learned mixtures with the physical underlying processes.
+We aim to learn simple probability densities with as little dependence on simulators as possible and where we can match the underlying themes with the physical processes at the expense of loosing discrimination power.